SUPREME

 Insight

-Coolness in streetwear has become less about style and more about access—about keeping most people out so a few can feel in.
+Coolness in streetwear has become less about style and more about access; keeping most people out so a few can feel in.

 Big Idea